zogofinance/zogo-data-api/README.md

 **Description:**

 Get survey data answered within the given start and end date.
-LIAM TO CONFIRM: Response exludes any surveys that have no engagement.
+Response exludes any surveys that have no engagement.

 **Parameters:**